-Special Rapporteur on the right to adequate housing: taking stock – moving forward**

-Previous text

-Special Rapporteur on the right to adequate housing
+Special Rapporteur on the right to adequate housing, Mr. Balakrishnan Rajagopal

-To inform his report to the Human Rights Council in March 2021
+To the 74th session of the Human Rights Council in June 2021

-This stock-taking exercise looks at all areas covered by
+The report was developed on the basis of a stock-taking exercise that looked at all areas covered by

 the mandate and the various ‘means of action’ used by the Special Rapporteur during the past 20 years.
-The objective is to identify, in particular:
+The stock-taking exercise that the objective is to identify, in particular: